DanielHilton/jira-jql-search/README.md

 This action searches JIRA for the issues that match the JQL passed in, and returns the results in a JSON array.

 ## Donation
-If you find this action useful, feel free to donate to my Dogecoin address, `D6XHeZcUJoCtJJ2HB9qCcok5yYLz4eB6Hs`
+If you find this action useful, feel free to donate to my Ethereum address, `0xe3f51a4a8dea84a2266e403750ff8363db5e690f`.

 ## Action Information